 As you can see, self-defense strategies account for many scenarios.
 Each has its rules and nuances, a subject we tackle in the next section.

-5 Strategies for Claiming Self-Defense in New Mexico
+5 Strategies for Claiming Self-Defense in NM

 Just like no two cases are alike, it is also fair to say that no two self-defense claims are, either.
 Your chosen strategy must align with several elements to receive a successful outcome.
 This article only covers five strategies, but there are many more; speak with an attorney to determine if other options are available to you.